sagemath/trac_to_gh/Issue 7310.md

 # Issue 7310: Use modal dialogs instead of javascript prompts for the rename prompt.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7310

 Original creator: timdumol